xybytes/xybytes.github.io/_posts/2024-07-29-Azure-SSRF.markdown

 4. The SNI proxy must route subsequent requests to the same Azure VM instance.
 5. The SNI proxy must not perform sufficient validation of the SNI field.
 6. The SNI field "must" contain a domain name.
-7. The SNI proxy must terminate TLS, as the Azure Identity managed service does not accept TLS connections.
+7. The SNI proxy must terminate TLS, as the Azure Instance Metadata Service does not accept TLS connections.
 8. The SNI proxy must be configured to connect to port 80 upstream.

 ## Azure Instance Metadata Service